preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + Sign Up Other: Used by the logged in user to register others - colleagues or external partners - for an event.
 + Add To Outlook: In the case Event Management is set up to use a specific calendar, this button can be added to make it possible for users to add the event to their personal calendar.
 + Cancel: Used by the logged in user to cancel the registration he or she has made in their own name, ie done by using the button "Sign Up".
-+ Open Microsoft Teams Meeting meeting: (A description will be added sson).
++ Open Microsoft Teams Meeting meeting: If a Teams Meeting was created when the event was created, this button can be used to open that meeting.
+If no meeting has been created this option has no effect.

 For more information about how the buttons work and more useful tips for Event Management, see: :doc:`Working with Events </working-with-events/index>`